hayleyabishop/Malachis-Portfolio/OpenShot.md

 ##### Effects

-You can add and adjust visual effects to your project by dragging and dropping effects onto your files in the Timeline.
+You can add visual effects to your project by dragging and dropping effects onto your files in the Timeline.
 To browse and select effects, navigate to the Effects tab on the Project Files section.

 ![Effects page](https://i.imgur.com/74Cy2Th.png)